aka-msft/helium/docs/deploying-helium.md

-# Deploying a Helium Linux Container in Azure App Services for Container
+# Deploying a Helium Linux Container in Azure App Services for Containers

 ## Before Starting